freeCodeCamp/chapter/CONTRIBUTING.md

     client_1  | ready - started server on http://localhost:3000
     app_1     | Listening on http://localhost:5000/graphql

-Once Docker is successfully running:
+Once Docker is running:
 * The server will automatically restart anytime you save a _.ts_ or _.js_ file within the _server/_ directory.
 * You can run any command within the container by prefixing it with `docker-compose exec app`, e.g. `docker-compose exec app npm install express`
 * If you, or someone else via a commit, updates _Dockerfile_ or the contents of its build directory, run `docker-compose build` to get the new image.
 Then, run `docker-compose up` to start the container's services.

+Proceed to the **Prepare the Database for Development** step, below.

 ## Manual Mode